Download Social media (PDF 167.9 KB)

 - Living Languages: This blog is described as a cyberbreath for language life.

-- Victorian Aboriginal Corporation for Languages (VACL): provides current information, reports and resources which show progress in the area of Indigenous Languages in Victoria and across Australia.
+- Victorian Aboriginal Corporation for Languages (VACL): provides current information, reports and resources which show progress in the area of Aboriginal Languages in Victoria and across Australia.

 - Resource Network for Linguistic Diversity (RNLD): Melbourne-based Resource Network for Linguistic Diversity (RNLD) has collated a list of blogs and other networks on their website.